indyelixir/indyelixir.github.io/_posts/2016-12-06-recap-december-6-meetup.markdown

 date: 2016-12-06 014:16 UTC
 ---

 Thanks to everyone who joined us for our last in-person meetup of 2016.
-Once again, David Jones kindly recorded tonight’s talk: it’ll be posted soon on our Youtube channel, [youtube.com/indyelixirorg](https://www.youtube.com/indyelixirorg).
+Once again, David Jones kindly recorded tonight’s talk: you can find it on our Youtube channel, [youtube.com/indyelixirorg](https://www.youtube.com/indyelixirorg).

 A big thanks to our sponsors: